 Balanced Fund is a type of mutual fund that invests in both asset classes – equity and debt.
 These funds belong to a hybrid category and generally comprise two-thirds equity portion and the remainder in debt.

 The period in which the market corrects continuously as the investors/market participants are on a selling spree.
 This activity results in a declining share price over a stretched period.

 Benchmark is the platform or the parameter which is considered as base.
 Also, termed as a reference, a benchmark sets the minimum expectation of returns for an investor and fund manager.
 A fund is then compared concerning this benchmark and positioned accordingly based on the outperformance.

 Mirae Asset India Equity Fund is a large-cap fund that primarily invests in large-cap companies.
 The benchmark is Nifty 100 TRI.
 Thus, the fund is compared with this benchmark while assessing its suitability for an investor.

-Beta measures the sensitivity of a stock or a fund with the market.
-Every instrument be it stock, or a fund behaves in tandem to the overall market.
+Beta measures the sensitivity of a stock or a fund to the market.
+Every instrument be it a stock, or a fund behaves in tandem with the overall market.
 This association of the instrument and the market is determined by beta.
 The market is assigned a beta of 1 as a reference.

-If a fund has a beta of 1.2, it means that the fund’s performance will be intensified concerning market by 20%.
-This means if the market increases by 100 point, the fund increases 120 points (1.2 x 100).
+If a fund has a beta of 1.2, it means that the fund’s performance will be intensified concerning the market by 20%.
+This means if the market increases by 100 points, the fund increases by 120 points (1.2 x 100).

 Thus, the higher is the beta, the more sensitive is the stock or fund relative to the market.
 Also, note that high beta stocks are not good always and bring in higher risk.